Skip to main content

 Mitochondrial Bioenergetics and Hormonal Regulation

 The brain is an organ with immense energy demands, consuming roughly 20% of the body’s oxygen and glucose despite making up only 2% of its weight.
 This energy is produced by mitochondria, the cell’s powerhouses.
-The efficiency of is paramount for all neuronal activity, from firing action potentials to synthesizing neurotransmitters and maintaining cellular structures.
+The efficiency of mitochondrial function is paramount for all neuronal activity, from firing action potentials to synthesizing neurotransmitters and maintaining cellular structures.

 Estrogen is a key regulator of mitochondrial bioenergetics.
 It enhances the efficiency of the electron transport chain, the primary mechanism of ATP production.
 It also upregulates antioxidant enzymes within the mitochondria, protecting them from the damaging reactive oxygen species (ROS) that are a natural byproduct of energy production.